Incident Response Strategies

 Conduct a Gap Analysis and Risk Assessment

 Begin by gathering documentation of your current security policies and procedures.
-This foundational step is crucial for establishing a baseline in your .
+This foundational step is crucial for establishing a baseline in your organization.
 Next, conduct a thorough comparison against the requirements to pinpoint any gaps.
 This involves a detailed evaluation of each control family to ascertain whether current measures align with established standards.

-Following this gap analysis, perform a comprehensive to identify potential threats and vulnerabilities.
+Following this gap analysis, perform a comprehensive assessment to identify potential threats and vulnerabilities.
 This assessment should include the identification of critical assets, an evaluation of the likelihood of various threats, and an analysis of the potential impact on your organization.
 Document your findings meticulously to create a clear overview of necessary improvements, prioritizing actions based on assessed risk levels.

 Each box represents a step in the process.
 Follow the arrows to see how to move from one step to the next, starting with gathering documentation and ending with prioritizing actions based on your findings.